CodeClimberNT/CI2024_lab3/README.md

 In the notebook go to the latest cell and you will be greeted by:
 * The dimension of the grid that you can choose:
-  1. Use your custom number of moves: reduce the solution time (thus the initial entropy of the system) but the result are underwhelming as you can see below
+  1. Use your custom number of moves: reduce the solution time (thus the initial entropy of the system) but the result are underwhelming as you can see below<br>
      ![Example big problem with low entropy Solution Animation](docs/6x6.gif)
-  2. Leave the formula (open the link and understand what it is doing) and make the (i hope) best random starting configuration
+  2. Leave the formula (open the link and understand what it is doing) and make the (i hope) best random starting configuration<br>
      ![Example big problem with low entropy Solution Animation](docs/3x3.gif)

-Then you can choose:
+Then you can choose two solver:
-1. one of the two kind of the same *Breadth-First Solver*
+1. *Breadth-First Solver*
     * Linear: each new node is analyzed one after the another
       * `bfs_solver.solve(n_jobs=1)`: It's the default value, so really you can avoid passing any argument
     * Parallel: multiple node analyzed at the same time